Tahirid Sultanate: Founding of the dynasty and Empire

-Tahirid rule
+Government of the Tahirid Sultanate

 The Tahirids tried to imitate the former line, the Banu Rasul.
 While they were not as impressive builders as these, they were still prominent.
 Thus they built schools, mosques and irrigation channels as well as water cisterns and bridges in Zabid and Aden, Yafrus, Rada'a, Juban, etc. Some of these are still in use.
 Arguably their best known monument is the Amiriyya madrasa in Juban and Amiriyya madrasa in Rada'a from 1504.

 Like their predecessors they ruled in the first place in the Tihama lowland and the southern highlands.
 The sultans were less active in expanding their territorial base than the Rasulid rulers.
 Much of the energy of the sultans was spent on quelling uprisings by Tihama tribes.
 Shihr in Hadramawt was taken in 1457; however, it was lost at the end of the fifteenth century to the Kathiri princedom that controlled much of the interior of Hadramawt.
 The Zaidi Shia imams, although split between various claimants in the northern highlands, were mostly able to resist Tahirid rule.

 The first sultan az-Zafir Amir sent an army against the imam al-Mutawakkil al-Mutahhar in 1458, but it was defeated and the sultan's brother Muhammad bin Tahir was killed.
 The debacle probably inspired az-Zafir Amir to abdicate his royal prerogatives to another brother, al-Mujahid Ali.
 The latter was able to enter San'a temporarily in 1461.
 However, the city was soon taken back by the Zaydiyya.
 Subsequent expeditions to San'a were unsuccessful, and the old sultan Amir was killed with many followers when fighting the Zaydis in 1466.
 In the early sixteenth century sultan az-Zafir Amir II (1489–1517) resumed expansion to the north into Zaydiyya territory and managed to take San'a again in 1504.
 However, he was soon distracted by enemies on other fronts.

+The sultanate was visited by the Italian traveller Ludovico di Varthema around 1503.